rosinaSav/DFE_paper_repo/README.md

+***DISCLAIMER***
+The code in this repository has not been packaged to be run out of the box.
+For instance, there are many software dependencies that haven't been explicitly documented, and the documentation regarding how to run the scripts is also insufficiently documented for external use.
+The purpose of the repository is to serve as an explicit record of the analyses performed in the paper.
+It is thus primarily a supplement to the methods.
+However, if anybody did wish to reuse any of the code and was having issues or questions, please do contact me (rosinasavisaar@gmail.com) and we'll get it to work.
+****************

 This is the source code for Savisaar and Hurst paper on the distribution of fitness effects at ESE sites.

 bedtools_games.py, conservation.py, ensembl_ops.py, housekeeping.py, nucleotide_comp.py,